-John A. Pérez, a leader in California politics, labor and higher education, has been named keynote speaker for UCLA Luskin’s 2020 virtual Commencement celebration.
+John A. Pérez, a leader in California politics, labor and higher education, was the keynote speaker for UCLA Luskin’s 2020 virtual Commencement celebration.

-Pérez, chair of the University of California Board of Regents and former speaker of the state Assembly, will address graduates at the June 12 ceremony, moved online in light of health concerns related to COVID-19.
+Pérez, chair of the University of California Board of Regents and former speaker of the state Assembly, addressed graduates at the June 12 ceremony, moved online in light of health concerns related to COVID-19.

 “John Pérez is a lifelong advocate for the people of California,” said Gary Segura, dean of the Luskin School.
 “From his days as a labor leader fighting for working families to his pathbreaking tenure in Sacramento, he has distinguished himself as a public servant who represents every member of this gloriously diverse state.